THIS ARTICLE INCLUDES A FREE PRINTABLE

-Perhaps create a special Big Life Journal time with your child where you can sit together, read the journal stories and do a few pages.
-Grab your child’s favorite snack and spend some quality time just focusing on your child.
+Perhaps create a special Big Life Journal time with your child where you can sit together, read the journal stories, and do a few pages.
+Grab your child’s favourite snack and spend some quality time just focusing on your child.
 Check out our Guide to Making the Most of Your Big Life Journal for more fun and easy to implement ideas.

-If your child is older, provide joint attention: Watch the same movie, play a video game that your child enjoys, or share a meal at your child’s favorite restaurant.
-Bond with your child by engaging in activities that he enjoys.
+If your child is older, provide joint attention: Watch the same movie, play a video game that your child enjoys, or share a meal at your child’s favourite restaurant — bond with your child by engaging in activities they enjoy.

 A little extra attention and parent-child playtime reassure your child that your love and care will remain consistent, making it much easier to cope with changes in other aspects of life.